 The Organizational Backbone Process generates peak alignment, orientation, focus and concentration of efforts in an organization.
 It is the premise for unleashing an organization’s full potential and creating the best possible joint results and effects throughout the organization.

-Transforming companies to becoming agile and self-organized means changing the paradigm from seeing an organization as a machine to seeing it as a living organism.
+Transforming companies to become agile and self-organized means changing the paradigm from seeing an organization as a machine to seeing it as a living organism.
 At the centre of this journey lies the transformation into a Purpose Driven organization: Why do we exist?
 What is our unique contribution?

 A purpose is what propels the organization, its teams and employees and gives them direction and aligns their actions.
 This is what allows Self-Organization to work.